 5) Make your content easy and appealing to read

 Daniel Kahneman, who is a Nobel Prize-winning psychologist, said:

-“A general ‘law of least effort’ applies to cognitive as well as physical exertion.
+“A general ‘law of least effort’ applies to cognitive and physical exertion.
 The law asserts that if there are several ways of achieving the same goal, people will eventually gravitate to the least demanding course of action.”

-Keep your social media content simple to show to your audience that they can do something.
+Keep your social media content simple to show your audience they can do something.

 Break down the hard stuff in easy-to-digest chunks of information so that they can easily and quickly take action.

-Usually, posts that have less amount of text also help to be more attractive and fast to read.
+Usually, posts with less text also help to be more attractive and fast to read.
 People want to rapidly understand the message to engage right away or start reading the next post.
-So you have to be concise and send the message in a few seconds.
+So you must be concise and send the message in a few seconds.

 Another relevant advice to consider is to make the best of your headline.
 Headlines that call attention usually have numbers and trigger words such as what, why, how, or when.